Spring 2014 Annual Banquet and Induction Ceremony

 Spring 2014 Chapter Luncheon and Meeting

-The spring 2014 chapter luncheon will be held in the Presidents' Suites, Kilcawley Center on April 15, 2014.
+The spring 2014 chapter luncheon was held in the Presidents' Suites, Kilcawley Center on April 15, 2014.
 Dr. Ikram Khawaja provided an inspirational talk sharing some of his wisdom and experiences at Youngstown State University.

 Spring 2013 Chapter Luncheon and Meeting